SihanChen46/computational_bootcamp/README.md

 ### Quizzes

-There be will be a quiz every Monday at 9 am, for a total of 4.
+There be will be a quiz every Thursday starting at 9 am starting the second week, for a total of 4.
 Quizzes will be a combination of multiple choice, short answer, and programming questions.

 Missing quizzes will only be accommodated for medical emergencies.